 American Express has opened a new Web site that’s offering and testing free Internet service for cardholders.
 Guess what?
 It’s for Windows only.
 However,

-(Frequently Asked Questions) section notes that the service could be extended to Mac users based on the interest shown.
+the FAQ (Frequently Asked Questions) section notes that the service could be extended to Mac users based on the interest shown.

 The service, called American Express Online, provides free unlimited Web access, with round-the-clock customer service, a Web-based e-mail account with the AmexOL.net domain name, and single-click access to American Express card account information and promotional offers.
 There are no sign up, monthly, or termination fees.